 This certainly helps get technicians to calls, but you are likely leaving money on the table.
 Why?
 Because when you aren’t dispatching with a mind to having the best technicians with the highest invoices going to your most profitable calls, you could be sending someone less experienced who takes longer to diagnose and fix the problem or someone who just wants to turn a wrench and has no interest whatsoever in getting customers involved with replacement opportunities.

 Dispatching for dollars can correct that.
-It requires a sound understanding of who your most profitable technicians are (and these are typically your best communicators) and a your ability to TRACK all of your technician’s service invoices.
+It requires a sound understanding of who your most profitable technicians are (and these are typically your best communicators) and your ability to TRACK all of your technician’s service invoices.
 Think about it for a moment: if you have a technician who is really great at selling new air conditioning units, why would you send that technician to conduct tune-ups on equipment that is less than five years old?
 There’s no replacement opportunity there at all.
-Getting the right technician to the right job also requires that your call center book the calls correctly by identifying the AGE OF THE EQUIPMENT every single time a call comes in.
-There is no money in this business for you to service 2 year old water heaters or furnaces or air conditioners that were installed by another company.
+Getting the right technician to the right job also requires that your call centre book the calls correctly by identifying the AGE OF THE EQUIPMENT every single time a call comes in.
+There is no money in this business for you to service 2-year-old water heaters or furnaces or air conditioners that were installed by another company.
 Yes, book those calls but send the least profitable technicians to manage those ones.
 Very simply, whoever is doing your dispatching must live in the scheduler and must know what is profitable and what is not and who to send.
 Period.

 You need to develop a dispatch priority list based on the age of equipment.
 Here’s an example:

 AC over 10 years of age

 Furnace over 15 years of age or older

 Existing clients and service plan members – any problem